| | | |

 Claire’s Blue Cardigan Made Modern

-The first version I made is in Irish moss stitch and this new more modern version is knit in the seersucker stitch pattern.
+The first version I made was in Irish moss stitch, and this new, more modern version is knit in the seersucker stitch pattern.

 The Seersucker Stitch